 Our stand-alone software is designed to run on:

-Microsoft ® Windows XP, Vista, Windows 7 and Windows 8.
+Microsoft ® Windows XP, Vista, Windows 7, Windows 8 and Windows 10.

 This may be a file or folder permissions issue.
 The database file in which students and their test results are stored may not be writeable because a folder on the computer is ‘Locked Down’.